 |Graeme and Merritt making memories in New York City|

-Pat passed away in July 2017, a mere seven months after the family’s IoH Legacy RetreatⓇ.
+Pat passed away in July 2017, just seven months after the family’s IoH Legacy RetreatⓇ.
 Jennifer, who lost her own dad when she was only 25, is grateful for the ways Pat was able to shape his own legacy for their children while he still had time.
-And, that legacy has already made a big impact on Graeme, ten, and Merritt, who recently requested donations instead of birthday gifts when she turned 13.
-Last year, Merritt helped organize a fundraiser through High Desert Dance Arts, and along with her fellow dancers, raised $5,000--enough to send another family on an IoH Legacy RetreatⓇ!
+And, that legacy has already made a big impact on Graeme, 11, and Merritt, 14.
+Read about how Merritt helped organize a fundraiser through High Desert Dance Arts, and along with her fellow dancers, raised $5,000–enough to send another family on an IoH Legacy RetreatⓇ!

 |Merritt Dancing for Hope|